 So how does one get there?

-I chatted with USC Women’s Volleyball coach Mick Haley on this subject.
+I once chatted with Volleyball Coaching Wizard Mick Haley on this subject.
 He said there are two ways to go for a foreign coach to demonstrate their worth to prospective collegiate volleyball employers.
 One is to coach Juniors volleyball.
 Collegiate coaches pay a lot of attention to what’s happening in the Juniors ranks.
 That’s where they get most of their recruits.
 As a result, they know which coaches are doing well developing players and having competitive success.
 Make a name for yourself as a Juniors coach and it will open collegiate coaching doors.

 The other way to go (which potentially could be done in parallel with coaching Juniors) is to work as a volunteer assistant coach for a college team.
 This would provide the chance to demonstrate your knowledge and abilities in the that environment directly, and to get the understanding of the US system you’ll need.
 Do well and it could lead to paid employment down the line.